Project proposals for various works on school sites

 Principals:

-1. review the Project Proposal Advice Form, including the Asset Services Officer’s (ASO’s) project assessment and an expected cost guide.
+1. review the project proposal within FMWeb 2.0, including the ASO’s project assessment and an expected cost guide.
 Prices are not sourced at this stage

-If approved by the Senior Group Leader or Asset Management Director, the requestor will receive notification that either:
+If approved by the Senior Group Leader or Asset Management Director, the principal will receive notification to advise that either:

-b. advise that works will be delivered via the FMC.
+- works will be delivered and managed via the regional Asset Management team.

 Financial delegation:

-The Asset Services Officer (ASO) leads the approval process as follows:
+The Asset Services Officer (ASO) manages the approval process as follows:

-2. Approval from the ASO and Group Leaders is required for all project proposals.
+2. A thorough review from the ASO and approval from Group Leaders or Senior Group Leaders is required for all project proposals.
 For projects costs estimated higher than $75,000 (incl.
-GST), please refer to the financial delegation section to determine who is responsible for approving those projects.
+GST), refer to the financial delegation section to determine who is responsible for approving those projects.
+Project proposals can be viewed to see where a project is pending action for approval.

-3. The ASO will either approve or decline the proposal:
+3. The ASO will review the proposal’s outcome, and:

 2. The School Infrastructure Regional Office will provide instructions and support to the school during works on school sites.